 It was his warehouse (where the main entrance of the Esplanade Hotel now stands) that accommodated the 75 convicts who were the first to arrive in 1850 on the Scindian.

-His own house was on the NW corner of Cliff and High Sts, where the Union Bank building (1889) now stands, as part of Notre Dame University.
+In the early 1870s he was living in a substantial three-storey house on the NW corner of Cliff and High Sts (Neville 2007: 137) where the Union Bank building (1889) now stands, as part of Notre Dame University.

 He was Deputy Harbourmaster from 1829, resigning in 1851.

 He was the first chairman of the Fremantle Town Trust 1848-1851, 1853-1854, and 1856-1858.